Editor’s Note: Originally published on Mar. 3, 2022, last updated on Aug. 3, 2023.

 Hoping to start selling on Amazon FBA or switch from FBM?
-Interested in selling out to Amazon brand aggregators?
 No need to scour the internet with questions like “What is Amazon FBA?” or “what are the best things to sell on Amazon FBA?”.
 Come learn the basics of FBA Amazon.

-But seasoned sellers might ask the same question, especially if they’ve heard of the sell-out trend.
-It involves switching to FBA to expand and grow the business quickly and then selling out to Brand Aggregators.
-If you’re one of them, you’re not wrong.
-Aggregators have been known to pay top dollar for FBA businesses.
+Even seasoned sellers might ask the same question, especially if they’ve heard of the sell-out trend.
+It involves switching to FBA to expand and grow the business quickly, and then selling out to Brand Aggregators.
+Why?
+Aggregators pay top dollar for FBA businesses.

 But with so much outdated information out there, Googling “FBA Amazon” might not help.
+And even Amazon Seller University can leave out important information.
 But we’ll take you through the basics, including pros and cons, costs, and which are the best things to sell on Amazon FBA.

 What is Amazon FBA?

-Amazon is an e-commerce platform.
-But since the year 2000, it’s also a marketplace for merchants.
-This includes third-party sellers (Third-party sellers are independent indi… More), who ship the items they list to buyers using Amazon Seller Central is a portal or a h… More.
+Amazon is an e-commerce platform and- since 2000-, also a marketplace for merchants.
+This includes third-party sellers (Third-party sellers are independent indi… More), who ship the items they list using Amazon Seller Central is a portal or a h… More.
 It also includes first-party vendors (Vendors, first-party merchants or 1P are… More), who supply products in bulk to Amazon via Vendor Central is an invite-only platfor… More.